 |Scientific research and development and other research services||2%|

-*the majority of students pursuing law as a career go into further study after graduating, which is a requirement to qualify as a solicitor or barrister in the UK.
+*the majority of students pursuing law as a career go into further study after graduating, which is currently a requirement to qualify as a solicitor or barrister in the UK.

 Source: 2017 Destination of Leavers from Higher Education (DLHE) Survey

 Today’s competitive and global job market mean that work experience and employability skills are increasingly important to early career success.
 These are just some of the skills which you can develop whilst still at Oxford:

-Together with your degree and other extra-curricular activities, our Careers Service's skill-building programmes can help you stand out when you are going for competitive jobs.
+Together with your degree and other extra-curricular activities, our Careers Service can help you identify and develop some of these skills through our skills programmes.
 Currently these include:

 - Octane: our programme to help you develop your employability skills

 - The Student Consultancy: take on real problems and develop real skills for clients in Oxfordshire